 We have encouraged other public and private sector organisations in and around Preston to follow suit.
 Already more than 45 local businesses and public sector bodies have committed to do this, including Lancashire County Council, the University of Central Lancashire and others.

 We supported the development of Preston’s Credit Union called Clevr Money, through encouraging workplace saving by our employees and those of other organisations.

-This work continues to evolve, but between 2012/13 and 2016/17 across 6 Preston anchor institutions alone we increased the amount of procurement spend retained within Preston by £74 million and within the wider Lancashire area by £200 million.
+This work continues to evolve, but between 2012/13 and 2016/17 across 6 Preston anchor institutions alone we increased the amount of procurement spend within Preston by £74 million and within the wider Lancashire area by £200 million.

 That means that over a three year period an additional £539 million was spent by us within the Preston and Lancashire area, which helped to support local businesses and local jobs.
-All contracts let were on a fully commercial basis and we did not pay any additional premium for buying local.
+All contracts let were on a fully competitive basis and we did not pay any additional premium for buying local.

-Measured in terms of the top 300 contracts for each anchor institution, over that period total locally retained spend went up within Preston from 5% to 18.2% and within Lancashire from 39% to 79.2%.
+Measured in terms of the top 300 contracts for each anchor institution, over that period total spend went up within Preston from 5% to 18.2% and within Lancashire from 39% to 79.2%.
 This was at a time when overall procurement spend reduced by 15% across participating anchor institutions.

 We have invested the value of the City Council’s city centre sites and property assets, along with those of Homes England and other partners in the Preston, South Ribble and Lancashire City Deal helping lever in new investment to the area.